MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/certificate-rotation-on-prem.md

 ## Update your current deployment configuration

 As you have updated your certificates, the configuration file present in your environment is outdated and it has to be manually updated (just this time).
-If you don't update it the cleanup job will likely fail.
+If you don't update it, the cleanup job will likely fail.

 1. Open your configuration file.
 You can find the location of this file by running the following command: